 You may also consider hiking the Fairyland Loop trail, which takes you along the rim and into the canyon with spectacular scenery throughout.
 There is also a spur trail that leads you to Tower Bridge.
 You will also hike a portion of the Rim Trail.

 The hike is 8-miles in length and rated strenuous due to its length, meandering trails, and elevation change (2300 feet).

-If you’d like to see all of the park’s main viewpoints (Sunset Point, Sunrise Point, Inspiration Point, and Bryce Point) on foot, consider hiking the Rim Trail on your one day in Bryce Canyon itinerary.
+If you’d like to see all of the park’s main viewpoints (Sunset Point, Sunrise Point, Inspiration Point, and Bryce Point) on foot, consider hiking the Rim Trail on your Bryce Canyon day trip

-The Rim Trail is one of the most unique things to do in Bryce Canyon because it allows you to observe the entire amphitheater and its hoodoos from above by hiking along its rim.
+The Rim Trail is one of the most unique hikes in Bryce Canyon because it allows you to observe the entire amphitheater and its hoodoos from above by hiking along its rim.
 It offers some unique vantage points of the Bryce Amphitheater.